bjorno/YikYakTerminal/README.md

 Yik Yak Command Line + YakMining + CSV File Keyword search = Easy Life

-YakMining (http://duckpond.wesleyan.edu/2015/04/04/yakmining-part/) adds a 'write to CSV' function to the Yik Yak Command Line.
+YakMining adds a 'write to CSV' function to the Yik Yak Command Line.
 Then we can easily search the output file for key words such as "printer", "broken", "wifi", etc.

-Could potentially be applied to identify other types of issues on campus.
+Could be utilized to identify other types of issues on campus.

 To do:
 1. Actually write the CSV search script.
 2. Figure out how to Chron this so it runs automatically every half-hour.